architect/arc.codes/public/intro/powers.md

 Security in the cloud is also important, Architect structures its projects to help minimize security risks.
 Architect adopts best practices for optimizing your code to be ready for production.

-Functions are provisioned and deployed with a model of least priveledges, following the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) in the cloud.
-For example, an http function will be created with the most minimal IAM role to execute.
+Functions are provisioned and deployed with a model of least privileges, following the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) in the cloud.
+For example, a http function will be created with the most minimal IAM role to execute.
 This opt-in model of permissions prevents your functions from having over reaching authorization.

 Architect applications also create staging and production environments by default to take full advantage of modern CI/CD tooling and workflows.